batdowg/cbs/CONTEXT.md

 ## 4.3 Delivery (facilitator)
 - **My Sessions**: sessions where user is a facilitator; delivery data visible (address, timezone, notes).
 Delivery (KT Facilitator) and Contractor accounts always open `/workshops/<session_id>` for sessions where they are lead or co-facilitators, even when they also hold Admin/CRM roles.
 Other staff retain the `/sessions/<id>` detail link.
 - **Workshop View** (`/workshops/<session_id>`): runner-focused layout with the heading `"<id> <title>: <workshop_code> (<delivery_type>) - <status>"`, a slimmed overview card (location moved left; type/delivery/status removed), and a Participants card above Resources.
 Facilitators manage participants inline (add, edit, remove, completion date, CSV import) with certificate links mirroring staff detail.
-Resources remain facilitator-only placeholder content; Prework Summary stays a placeholder.
+The Resources card lists active resources assigned to the session's workshop type where `audience ∈ {Facilitator, Both}` and `resource.language == session.workshop_language`, using the same tile layout as the learner view (expanded by default) and showing the standard empty-state copy when none match.
+Prework Summary stays a placeholder.
 Materials-only sessions render an empty state message instead of workshop details.

 ## 4.4 CRM
 - Full session lifecycle.
 Defaults on **My Sessions** to owner/CRM scope.